Xilinx/Vitis_Libraries/vision/docs/src/include/rgbir_api.rst

-The following table summarizes the performance of the kernel in 1-pixel mode as generated using Vitis HLS 2021.1 tool for the Xilinx xczu9eg-ffvb1156-2-i-es2 FPGA to process a grayscale 4K (2160x3840) image.
+The following table summarizes the performance of the kernel in 1-pixel mode as generated using the Vitis HLS 2021.1 tool for the Xilinx xczu9eg-ffvb1156-2-i-es2 FPGA to process a grayscale 4K (2160x3840) image.

-.. table:: Table . rgbir2bayer Function Performance Estimate Summary
+.. table:: Table: rgbir2bayer Function Performance Estimate Summary

     +-----------------------------+------------------+
     | Operating Mode              | Latency Estimate |